Sweepin/SweepinConnect-iOS/SweepinConnect-iOS_Advanced-configuration.md

     }];

-This method return a NSArray object with user's animations.
+This method return a NSArray object with user's animations/campaigns.

 <div id='qrCodeReader'/>